20210214171918_IMG_2310_1 (1).jpg

 Growing together in faith, love and hope

-WE MEET EVERY WEDNESDAY (DURING SEMESTER) @ 6PM IN THE GLOBAL CHANGE INSTITUTE
+WE MEET EVERY WEDNESDAY (DURING SEMESTER) @ 6PM AT IRONSIDE

 Growth Groups are weekly small groups (of about 8-10 people) where members of Unichurch dig into the Bible together, pray and care for each other under the leadership of mature Christians.

-All our Growth Groups meet in the same place on campus.
+All our Growth Groups meet in the Ironside school hall.
 We kick off with dinner together, a short talk and a time of prayer, then split into groups for bible study.

 Our groups run for a year at a time.
-In 2025 all our groups will be studying Mark’s Gospel.
+In 2025 all our groups are studying Mark’s Gospel.

 FAQS

-+ How do I get to the University of Queensland?
++ How do I get to Ironside State School?

 + Do I have to be a university student to come along?

 Everyone is welcome at Unichurch!
-Unichurch meets at the University of Queensland, hence the name, but we have a diverse group of people who come along.
-Some are in high school, many are working - we even have some parents.
+We have a diverse group of people who come along.
+Some are in high school, many are working - we even have some parents and kids.
+But since we're so close to the University of Queensland, we do want to make special effort to reach out to University Students.

 + What are your Bible talks about?